slerman12/UnifiedML/README.md

 </summary>
 <br>

-One can also optionally pass in custom architectures such as those defined in ```./Blocks/Architectures```.
+We use a rich and expressive command line syntax for selecting and customizing architectures such as those defined in ```./Blocks/Architectures```.

 ResNet18 on CIFAR-10: